nesl/Heliot/README.md

 ## 2. Running Network Emulator

-0. get source code and install required packages by following the steps described [here] (https://github.com/nesl/Heliot/blob/master/network/README.md)
+### 0. get source code and install required packages by following the steps described [here](https://github.com/nesl/Heliot/blob/master/network/README.md)

-1. modify the config file and change the ip addresses and to the correct ip addresses
+### 1. modify the config file and change the ip addresses and to the correct ip addresses
 ```
 cd placethings
 vim config_ddflow_demo/task_data.json
 ```
-    - 172.17.51.1:18900 => the corresponding IP and port of the actuator, which would be the display server described in [section 5] (https://github.com/nesl/Heliot#5-user-smartphone-for-notification) in this demo
+    - 172.17.51.1:18900 => the corresponding IP and port of the actuator, which would be the display server described in [section 5](https://github.com/nesl/Heliot#5-user-smartphone-for-notification) in this demo
     - 172.17.49.60:18800 => the corresponding IP and port of Jetson-Tx2

-2. run the demo case with sudo (because mininet requires root access to simulate the network)
+### 2. run the demo case with sudo (because mininet requires root access to simulate the network)
 ```
 # clean up mininet objects (if any)
 sudo mn -c